 Notice to department faculty and staff.
 At least three weeks prior to the convening of the departmental RPT advisory committee, the department chairperson shall invite any interested faculty and staff members in the department to submit written recommendations for the file of each candidate to be considered, stating as specifically as possible the reasons for each recommendation.

-Notice to student advisory committee.Prior to the convening of the departmental RPT advisory committee, the department chairperson shall notify the college's representative to the Student Senate and the department student advisory committee(s) (SACs) of the upcoming review and request that the department SAC(s) submit a written report evaluating teaching effectiveness and making RPT recommendations as appropriate with respect to each candidate to be considered, stating as specifically as possible the reasons for each recommendation.
-The SAC evaluation and report should be based on guiding principles approved by the Senate Faculty Review Standards Committee and provided to the SAC by the department chairperson.
-The SAC shall be given at least three weeks to prepare its report, but upon failure to report after such notification and attempts by the department chairperson to obtain the reports, the SAC's recommendations shall be deemed conclusively waived and their absence shall not thereafter be cause for complaint by faculty members appealing an adverse decision.
+Notice to student RPT advisory committee(s) (RPT-SAC).
+At least three weeks prior to the closing of the file, the department chairperson shall notify the college's Associated Students of the University of Utah (ASUU) Student Senator and the department student RPT advisory committee(s) (RPT-SACs) of the upcoming review and ensure training for all RPT-SAC members.
+Training shall cover, but need not be limited to, the process for and importance of student input into the RPT process, teaching expectations under the departmental RPT Statement, and recognition of unconscious bias.
+The department chairperson shall also provide the RPT-SAC(s) with a copy of the University’s approved form for RPT-SAC reports.

 Notice to interdisciplinary academic program.
 When a candidate for retention, tenure or promotion in a department is also a member of an interdisciplinary academic program through a shared-appointment agreement with the department (as described in Policy 6-001-III-A), the department chairperson shall notify the chair/director of the academic program of the action to be considered at the same time that the faculty candidate is notified.
-Academic program faculty as defined by an approved RPT Statement of Procedures established by the program (and not participating in the departmental review committee) shall meet to make a written recommendation which shall be sent to the department chair in a timely manner.
+Academic program faculty as defined by an approved RPT Statement of Procedures established by the program (and not participating in the departmental review committee) shall meet to make a written recommendation that shall be sent to the department chair in a timely manner.

 Candidate's file (RPT Procedures).

-Proper preparation and completeness of each candidate's file are essential for the uninterrupted progress of a RPT review through all the stages of the review process.
+Proper preparation and completeness of each candidate's file are essential for the uninterrupted progress of an RPT review through all the stages of the review process.
 Required components and their timing are identified in the table below in Policy 6-303-III-D-12.

 Structure of the file.
 The file is envisioned as a notebook in the department office, which is growing throughout a faculty member's probationary period at the University.
-However, a physical notebook is not the only method allowable - for example an electronic file or other format may be used alone or as a supplement.
+However, a physical notebook is not the only method allowable; for example, an electronic file or other format may be used alone or as a supplement.
 The file shall be cumulative and kept current as described in the following sections.

 Curriculum vitae.
 The candidate's file is expected to provide a current and complete curriculum vitae (CV), which is organized in a clear and coherent manner, with appropriate dates of various items and logical groupings or categories related to the department's RPT criteria.
 The CV should be updated annually, but not during the course of a given year's review.
 During a review, new accomplishments may be reported and documented as a part of any of the reports or responses in the regular process.